 The following is a timeline (a web log, if you will) of the events on Sotto’s apparent plagiarism.
 It will be periodically updated for further developments on the matter.

-Updated as of September 7, 7:20 AM (added the confirmation of Feminists for Choice blogger of Sotto’s plagiarism)
+Updated as of September 7, 7:20 AM (added the accusation from Feminists for Choice blogger of plagiarism against Sotto)

 August 13, 2012

 Senate Majority Leader Vicente “Tito” C. Sotto III delivers the first part of his turno en contra speech on the floor of the Philippine Senate against Senate Bill 2865, the Reproductive Health Bill.
 In his speech, he makes several claims regarding the relationship of the bill with abortion, an act the bill acknowledges to be illegal.
 He makes further claims that contraceptives, such as the oral contraceptive pill, have severe side effects.
 He supports these claims by citing a Dr. Natasha Campbell-McBride.
 He reveals that his son, who died over 30 years ago at the age of five months, died due to his wife’s use of contraceptives.

 Filipino Freethinkers publishes a piece by Alfredo R. Melgar, who points out that several stretches of Sotto’s August 13 speech were lifted “almost word-for-word” from the blog of a certain Sarah Pope, who writes as “The Healthy Home Economist.”
 Melgar further points out Pope’s views on medicine, such as a thoroughly-debunked link between vaccines and autism.